hokus15/pioniq/README.md

 ```
 {
-   timestamp                       integer.
-Linux Epoch time.
+   timestamp                       integer         Linux Epoch time.
-   socBms                          float (0-100).
-Battery status of charge in % (as seen by Battery Management System).
+   socBms                          float (0-100)   Battery status of charge in % (as seen by Battery Management System).
-   socDisplay                      integer (0-100).
-Battery status of charge in % (as seen as in car display).
+   socDisplay                      integer (0-100) Battery status of charge in % (as seen as in car display).
-   soh                             float (0-100).
-Battery status of health in %.
+   soh                             float (0-100)   Battery status of health in %.
-   bmsIgnition                     0 or 1.
-Car ignition.
+   bmsIgnition                     0 or 1          Car ignition.
 0: false, 1: true.
-   bmsMainRelay                    0 or 1.
-BMS main relay.
+   bmsMainRelay                    0 or 1          BMS main relay.
 0: false, 1: true.
-   auxBatteryVoltage               float.
-Aux battery voltage in V.
+   auxBatteryVoltage               float           Aux battery voltage in V.
-   charging                        0 or 1.
-Is the car charging ?
+   charging                        0 or 1          Is the car charging ?
 0: false, 1: true.
-   normalChargePort                0 or 1.
-Is charging using normal charge port?
+   normalChargePort                0 or 1          Is charging using normal charge port?
 0: false, 1: true.
-   rapidChargePort                 0 or 1.
-Is charging using rapid charge port?
+   rapidChargePort                 0 or 1          Is charging using rapid charge port?
 0: false, 1: true.
-   fanStatus                       integer (0-9).
-Cooling fan speed.
+   fanStatus                       integer (0-9)   Cooling fan speed.
 0 means stopped.
 1 to 9 lower to higher speed.
-   fanFeedback                     integer.
-Fan feedback signal in Hz.
+   fanFeedback                     integer         Fan feedback signal in Hz.
-   cumulativeEnergyCharged         float.
-Cumulative energy charged in kWh.
+   cumulativeEnergyCharged         float           Cumulative energy charged in kWh.
-   cumulativeEnergyDischarged      float.
-Cumulative energy discharged in kWh.
+   cumulativeEnergyDischarged      float           Cumulative energy discharged in kWh.
-   cumulativeChargeCurrent         float.
-Cumulative current charged in A.
+   cumulativeChargeCurrent         float           Cumulative current charged in A.
-   cumulativeDischargeCurrent      float.
-Cumulative current discharged in A.
+   cumulativeDischargeCurrent      float           Cumulative current discharged in A.
-   availableChargePower            float.
-Max power supported for charging in kW.
+   availableChargePower            float           Max power supported for charging in kW.
 It's a constant that may vary by car.
 For IONIQ Electric it's 98kW.
-   availableDischargePower         float.
-Max discharge power in kW.
+   availableDischargePower         float           Max discharge power in kW.
 It's a constant that may vary by car.
 For IONIQ Electric it's 98kW.
-   dcBatteryCellVoltageDeviation   integer.
-DC battery cell voltage deviation in V.
+   dcBatteryCellVoltageDeviation   integer         DC battery cell voltage deviation in V.
-   dcBatteryHeater1Temperature     float.
-DC battery heater1 temperature in ºC.
+   dcBatteryHeater1Temperature     float           DC battery heater1 temperature in ºC.
-   dcBatteryHeater2Temperature     float.
-DC battery heater2 temperature in ºC.
+   dcBatteryHeater2Temperature     float           DC battery heater2 temperature in ºC.
-   dcBatteryInletTemperature       integer.
-DC battery inlet temperature in ºC.
+   dcBatteryInletTemperature       integer         DC battery inlet temperature in ºC.
-   dcBatteryMaxTemperature         integer.
-DC battery maximum cell temperature in ºC.
+   dcBatteryMaxTemperature         integer         DC battery maximum cell temperature in ºC.
-   dcBatteryMinTemperature         integer.
-DC battery minimum cell temperature in ºC.
+   dcBatteryMinTemperature         integer         DC battery minimum cell temperature in ºC.
-   dcBatteryAvgTemperature         integer.
-DC battery average cells temperature in ºC.
+   dcBatteryAvgTemperature         integer         DC battery average cells temperature in ºC.
+   dcBatteryCellMaxDeterioration   float           DC battery maximum deterioration cell in %.
-   dcBatteryCellNoMaxDeterioration integer.
-DC battery maximium deterioration cell number.
+   dcBatteryCellNoMaxDeterioration integer         DC battery maximium deterioration cell number.
-   dcBatteryCellMinDeterioration   integer.
-DC battery minimum deterioration cell number.
+   dcBatteryCellMinDeterioration   float           DC battery minimum deterioration cell in %.
-   dcBatteryCellNoMinDeterioration float.
-DC battery minimum deterioration cell in %.
+   dcBatteryCellNoMinDeterioration integer         DC battery minimum deterioration cell number.
-   dcBatteryCurrent                float.
-DC battery instant current in A.
+   dcBatteryCurrent                float           DC battery instant current in A.
-   dcBatteryPower                  float.
-DC battery instant power in kW.
+   dcBatteryPower                  float           DC battery instant power in kW.
-   dcBatteryVoltage                float.
-DC battery instant  voltage in V.
+   dcBatteryVoltage                float           DC battery instant  voltage in V.
-   dcBatteryModuleTempxx           float.
-DC battery module temperature in ºC.
+   dcBatteryModuleTempxx           float           DC battery module temperature in ºC.
 Where xx goes from 01 to 12.
-   dcBatteryCellVoltagexx          float.
-DC battery cell voltage in V. Where xx goes from 01 to 96.
+   dcBatteryCellVoltagexx          float           DC battery cell voltage in V. Where xx goes from 01 to 96.
-   driveMotorSpeed                 integer.
-Motor speed in RPM.
+   driveMotorSpeed                 integer         Motor speed in RPM.
 }
 ```